CarlosLRamirez/notes/content/AI/20250409T0736-introduction-to-ai.md

 - Medical Industry: AI can read medical images such as X-rays to make diagnoses
 - Pandemic Prediction: Agencies such as the Center for Disease Control, CDC, use AI to predict pandemics and outbreaks around the world and dispatch necessary medical personnel and resources.
 - Manufacturing Industry: Using AI with computer vision to monitor assembly lines to maintain product quality, and sensor data to predict when equipment needs maintenance.
-- Customer service: Chat solutions and search systems using AI for lan guage recognition
+- Customer service: Chat solutions and search systems using AI for language recognition
 - Retail: Using AI to use customer purchase history to make product recommendations.
 - Image recognition
 - Speech-to-text conversion